 Otero Junior College has been making numerous adjustments to our daily activities as we have responded to the mandates and recommendations associated with the Coronavirus.

-The OJC administration continues to meet remotely to further outline how Otero Junior College will move forward in this on-going situation.
+The OJC administration continues to monitor how Otero Junior College will move forward in this on-going situation.
 We are preparing ourselves to cope with additional challenges, should they become necessary.
-These are the steps we have defined up to this point:

 OJC as Alternate Care Facility